Liga Portugal 2: All-time table

-The all-time Liga Portugal 2 table is an overall record of all match results, points, and goals of every team that has played in Liga Portugal 2 since its inception in 1990.
-The table is accurate as of the end of the 2024–25 season.
+The all-time Liga Portugal 2 table is an overall record of all match results, points, and goals of every team that has played in Liga Portugal 2 since its inception as a professional division in 1990.
+The table is accurate as of the end of the 2025–26 season.
 2019–20 league standings are not attributed due to the competition being abandoned.
 For comparison, older seasons have been calculated according to the three-points-per-win rule.